jagennath-hari/RGBD-3DGS-SLAM/README.md

 ```

 #### RGB-D mode without using the ground truth data
 The code has been refactored to not use the ground truth depth but the depth from UniDepthV2 instead.
-It can be run similary provided by [original repository](https://github.com/muskie82/MonoGS).
-A new directory call `neural_depth` will get created and new depth will be available in it.
+It can be executed similary provided by [original repository](https://github.com/muskie82/MonoGS).
+A new directory called `neural_depth` will get created and new depth maps from UniDepthV2 will be available in it.

 ```
 python slam.py --config configs/rgbd/tum/fr3_office.yaml